 Presenter Bios

 Steven Nydick is a Data Scientist Developer at the Korn Ferry Institute, where he designs R-based tools and scoring algorithms.
 He is the lead author and maintainer of the catIrt R package as well as several internal R packages helping with everything from plotting to powerpoint generation to interfacing with servers.
 He has contributed to developing psychometric models and corresponding estimation algorithms that have been published in Applied Psychological Methods and the Journal of Educational and Behavioral Statistics.
 Steven received his Ph.D at the University of Minnesota in Psychometrics and Quantitative Psychology, where he primarily studied IRT-based adaptive test for selection and classification.
 He also has an M.S. in Statistics from the University of Minnesota.

+Ben Wiseman is a Data Science developer at the Korn Ferry Institute responsible for maintaining and developing R-based automation tools, models, reports, and user interfaces.
+He has publications in entomology, ecology, and molecular evolution and has worked with and trained numerous clients in the military, public, and private sectors on a wide range of applications.
+Ben received his MSc from Lincoln University (New Zealand) in applied statistical modelling where he developed a user-facing geospatial AI platform for DOCs predator monitoring and control systems.

+[[I don’t know how much detail about non-psychology stuff is relevant]]

 References